About Us

 Teachers at the Arts Academy in the Woods charter school organize to form the first chapter of the Michigan Alliance of Charter Teachers & Staff, AFT Local 6482

-Teacher Tenure Act amended to remove “just cause” protection
+Anti-union trifecta in Lansing amends the Teacher Tenure Act to remove “just cause” protections.

-PERA amended to prohibit teachers from bargaining evaluation, layoff & recall, and discipline & discharge
+Legislature amends PERA to prohibit teachers from bargaining evaluation, layoff & recall, and discipline & discharge.

 2012

-PERA amended to prohibit agency fee agreements (RTW) and K-12 dues deduction
+Legislature amends PERA to prohibit fair share agreements (so-called “right to work”) and K-12 dues deduction.

 2013